Virus leads New York to nix Democratic presidential primary

 The Biden campaign did not immediately respond to a request for comment on New York’s action.
 But one of Sanders’ top allies pointed at Gov. Andrew Cuomo and said Biden isn’t to blame, though it hurts the presumptive nominee anyway.

 “This kind of Democratic Party politics is an outrage,” said Larry Cohen, the chair of Our Revolution, the grassroots offshoot of Sanders’ 2016 presidential campaign.
-He added, “I can’t imagine they don’t realize this creates disunity at a time they are trying to build unity.”
+Cohen added, “I can’t imagine they don’t realize this creates disunity at a time they are trying to build unity.”

 Cohen also scoffed at the notion that New York could hold primaries for other offices but not for president.